 Grab your mudguard and slot the brake rod through the tab.

 Then replace the nut and tighten.
-A tip for tightening your Bobbin brakes, hold the calipers roughly central as you tighten to avoid them slipping over to one side and resting on the wheel rim.
-You can over tighten your brakes and cause this is happen to, if you do the loosen it, realign them centrally and start again.
+A tip for tightening your Bobbin brakes - hold the calipers roughly central as you tighten to avoid them slipping over to one side and resting on the wheel rim.
+You can over tighten your brakes and cause this is happen to.
+If you do then loosen it, realign them centrally and start again.

 You'll notice on your mudguard that there are two mudguard stays/support.
 They simply go into the two holes provide in the base of the front forks.

-Now to fit your saddle; Take your seat post and loosen the bracket by turning the alan bolt (left) under the base of the seat post.
+Now to fit your saddle; Take your seat post and loosen the bracket by turning the hex bolt (left) under the base of the seat post.